 These filters have a MERV rating of 1721, depending on the model.
 This rating demonstrates how successfully a filter can remove pollutants from the air.

 Because of their high-efficiency filtration abilities, HEPA filters are thick and can limit airflow.
-It’s important to ask Neal Harris Service Experts Heating, Air Conditioning & Plumbing to confirm your heating and cooling system can run with one.
+It’s important to ask Neal Harris Service Experts to confirm your heating and cooling system can run with one.

 Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
 This barrier mounts tightly against your HVAC unit.

 Because its functional surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters last longer too, commonly between three to six months.